Bitcoin's Rise Prompts Questions Of Who's Buying Into It

 Two weeks ago, over a weekend, it dropped 18%.

 Why?
 Who knows?
-Sutta ask Campo, who delved deep into the subject, whether there is a bitcoin headquarters that people can call, that you could email?
+Sutta asked Campo, who delved deep into the subject, whether there is a bitcoin headquarters that people can call, that you could email?

 To that, Campo said, “Absolutely not.”